microsoft/Lumia-imaging-sdk/Samples/LumiaImagingSDKWin2DDemo/readme.md

 ---------------------

 This sample demonstrates  how to use **Lumia Imaging Effects** together with **Win2D Effects**.
 The sample covers two scenarios.
 First it shows how to interop between Lumia Imaging effects and Win2D effects using SoftwareBitmap.
-Second scenario demonstrates how to use a IDirect3DSurface to interop between the to  SDK´s.
+Second scenario demonstrates how to use a IDirect3DSurface to interop between the to  SDKs.

 Specifically, this sample will cover how to: